WarrickSmith/music-manager/Docs/mm-plan.md

    - A value for APPWRITE_BUCKET_ID already exists in the .env.local file so no .env.local valuse need to be implemented.

+   - application styling should follow the patterns already implemented in Phases 1 to 4.

 2. **Functional File Upload Hook**

    - Update the hook to interact with server-side API routes without progress tracking: